 Reliable multicast transport is a desirable technology for efficient and reliable distribution of data to a group on the Internet.
 The complexities of group communication paradigms necessitate different protocol types and instantiations to meet the range of performance and scalability requirements of different potential reliable multicast applications and users (See [RFC2357]).
 This document addresses the creation of reliable multicast protocols utilizing negative-acknowledgment (NACK) feedback.
+NACK-based protocols generally entail less frequent feedback messaging than reliability protocols based on positive acknowledgment (ACK).
+The less frequent feedback messaging helps simplify the problem of feedback implosion as group size grows large.
 While different protocol instantiations may be required to meet specific application and network architecture demands[ArchConsiderations], there are a number of fundamental components that may be common to these different instantiations.
 This document describes the framework and common "building block" components relevant to multicast protocols based primarily on NACK operation for reliable transport.
 While this document discusses a large set of reliable multicast components and issues relevant to NACK-based reliable multicast protocol design, it specifically addresses in detail the following building blocks which are not addressed in other IETF documents: